-Lifeboat is one of the most important life-saving equipments onboard a ship, which is used at the time of extreme emergencies for abandoning a ship.
+Lifeboat is one of the most important life-saving equipment onboard a ship, which is used at the time of extreme emergencies for abandoning a ship.
 Lifeboat is a smaller rigid vessel, secured onboard into davits so that it can be launched over the side of the ship with least time and mechanical assistance possible for an early escape of the crew from the ship.

-Types of Lifeboat:
+Types of Lifeboat

 There are three types of lifeboats used on merchant vessels:

 As the name suggests, the open lifeboat has no roof and is normally propelled by manual power by using hand-propelled ores.
 Compression ignition engine may also be provided for the propulsion purpose.
 However, open lifeboats are becoming obsolete now because of stringent safety norms, but one may find them on an older ship.